braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/sms_laws_and_regulations.md

 ### International

 Most of these best practices apply to guidelines set forth in the United States of America.
-If you are reaching customers outside of U.S. regions, _research best practices and laws in those areas_.
-It is always best practice to act in a way that _adheres to the most stringent regulations_, which are usually applied in the United States, Canada, and countries part of the European Union.
+If you are reaching customers outside of U.S. regions, research best practices and laws in those areas.
+It is always best practice to act in a way that adheres to the most stringent regulations, which are usually applied in the United States, Canada, and countries part of the European Union.

 Better to be safe than sorry!